-- Relate current knowledge into advanced nursing studies - Use basic nursing skills and knowledge to meet individualized patient needs - Employ plans for intelligent safe nursing care of the patient within the Holistic Nursing concept - Identify the patient as a unique individual who needs assistance during illness regardless of age or degree of infirmity - Display good interpersonal relationships between nurse and patient; nurse and co-workers, and nurse and family - Consider the common needs of the patient and the Vocational Nurse's responsibility for the patient's environment, safety and well-being - Recognize the importance of observation and communication regarding patient and co-worker interactions and charting.
-Assemble information using the Nursing Process as a nursing assessment of each patient - Demonstrate principles of asepsis - Demonstrate knowledge of basic interventions to support the patient and family during life stages, including death and dying - Demonstrate methods for promoting safety in the work environment - Utilize terminology and rationale for performing basic nursing skills - Identify appropriate equipment needed for each nursing skill performed - Identify, assess and evaluate the patient's response to the procedure - Discuss the necessity for the patient/family education regarding the specific skill - Correctly use abbreviations, definitions, prefixes, suffixes, verbs, adjectives, and words in the nursing profession - Break down a list of medical works and identify the meaning of each word in the list through structural analysis
+- A. Relate current knowledge into advanced nursing studies - B. Use basic nursing skills and knowledge to meet individualized patient needs - C. Employ plans for intelligent safe nursing care of the patient within the Holistic Nursing concept - D. Identify the patient as a unique individual who needs assistance during illness regardless of age or degree of infirmity - E. Display good interpersonal relationships and communication skills between nurse and patient; nurse and co-workers, nurse and family nurse and interdisciplinary team in a timely manner, including technology to support decision making to improve patient care - F. Consider the common needs of the patient and the Vocational Nurse's responsibility for the patient's environment, safety and well-being based on the vocational program of study and evidence based practice - G. Recognize the importance of observation and communication regarding patient and co-worker interactions and charting.
+Assemble information using the Nursing Process as a nursing assessment of each patient - H. Demonstrate principles of asepsis, communicable disease prevention and health care/community readiness for disrupting events - I. Demonstrate knowledge of basic interventions to support the patient and family during life stages, including death and dying and potential care needs of vulnerable patient - J. Demonstrate methods for promoting safety in the work environment, including facility policies and procedures - K. Utilize terminology and rationale for performing basic nursing skills - L. Identify appropriate equipment needed for each nursing skill performed - M. Identify, assess and evaluate the patient's response to the procedure - N. Discuss the necessity for the patient/family education regarding the specific skill - O. Correctly use abbreviations, definitions, prefixes, suffixes, verbs, adjectives, and words in the nursing profession - P. Break down a list of medical works and identify the meaning of each word in the list through structural analysis